CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaqv54-cluster-intermed/run-cmaq-benchmark-pcluster_v54.md

 `chmod 755 indexer.csh`

+(note, the alternative to converting the input files is to build and run CMAQ using the netCDF-4 compressed libraries, but this hasn't been fully implemented on this sytem.
+The ioapi library needs to be built with the netCDF-4 version and the environment modules need to be created))

 ### The entire annual dataset is available, and we don't want to convert all nc4 files to nc3 files, when we only need 2 days of data to be converted.
 Use the following commands:

 `find . -name '*20171222*.nc4' -exec ./indexer.csh {} \;`